lawrencecchen/planetsheet/README.md

   - [ ] store db credentials in keychain. what's the windows/linux analogous service??
 - [ ] automatically kill other processes on port 58337?
 - [ ] sort user tables to top; move system tables into another accordion
+- [ ] move away from glide grid for more control; create custom canvas grid.

 ## Future